-David Mendels, 47, who became our Chief Executive Officer on March 31, 2013, had previously served as our President and Chief Operating Officer since 2010 and has served as one of our directors since 2009.
+David Mendels, 49, who became our Chief Executive Officer on March 31, 2013, had previously served as our President and Chief Operating Officer since January 2010 and has served as one of our directors since October 2008.
 Prior to joining Brightcove, Mr. Mendels served as Senior Vice President and General Manager at Adobe Systems Incorporated, a software company, from December 2005 to August 2008.
-Mr. Mendels had no full time employment between leaving Adobe in 2008 and joining our board in 2009.
+Mr. Mendels had no full time employment between leaving Adobe in August 2008 and joining our board in October 2008.
 He joined Adobe when it acquired Macromedia, where he was a member of the executive team and Executive Vice President and General Manager.
-Mr. Mendels joined Macromedia in 1992 and served in many roles, including leading Japan sales and establishing Macromedia K.K. in the 1990s, leading Worldwide Marketing, and as General Manager of Macromedia's web publishing business unit.
+Mr. Mendels joined Macromedia in 1992 and served in many roles, including leading Japan sales and establishing Macromedia K.K., leading Worldwide Marketing, and as General Manager of Macromedia's web publishing business unit.
 Mr. Mendels holds a B.A. in East Asian Studies from Wesleyan University and an M.A. in Japanese from the University of California at Berkeley.
-Mr. Mendels was selected to serve on our Board due to his extensive background in the Internet and software industries.
+Mr. Mendels was selected to serve on our Board due to the perspective and experience he brings as our Chief Executive Officer and his extensive background in the Internet and software industries.